M

 Explore More

 If you’re interested in bilingual education, you’ve doubtless already encountered the term CLIL — Content and Language Integrated Learning.
 The CLIL approach involves learning about another subject (the “content”) while simultaneously learning the target foreign language (the “integrated learning”).
 Beyond understanding what CLIL is, it’s important to understand why a CLIL approach is beneficial.
-In this article, we’ll look at some of the benefits of CLIL and the advantages of using this method.
+Let’s explore some of the benefits of CLIL and the advantages of using this method.

 Learn how to put CLIL into practice in your institute with Bridge’s Specialized Certificates in Content and Language Integrated Learning.